huaweicloud/terraform-provider-huaweicloud/docs/data-sources/elb_listeners.md

 * `http2_enable` - Whether to use HTTP/2 if you want the clients to use HTTP/2 to communicate with the listener.

-* `forward_eip` -  whether to transparently transmit the load balancer EIP to backend servers.
+* `forward_eip` -  Whether to transparently transmit the load balancer EIP to backend servers.

 * `forward_port` - Whether to transparently transmit the listening port of the load balancer to backend servers.